Welcome to today's edition of the Rush 24-7 podcast.

 He's everywhere.

-Now, over on another state-run media network, the uh David Letterman show last night, uh, Letterman apologized to Sarah Palin, and it was a real apology, but it was also couched in this continuing excuse that he was taught, he thought he was talking about a 14-year-old, not an 18-year-old.
+Now, over on another state-run media network, the David Letterman show last night, Letterman apologized to Sarah Palin, and it was a real apology, but it was also couched in this continuing excuse that he was talking, he thought he was talking about a 14-year-old, not an 18-year-old.

 The bottom line here is the joke's inappropriate, whether the age of the woman is 14, 18, or 40.

-But he goes on, and no, we've got tape of the apology in source.
+But he goes on, and we've got tape of the apology and source.

 Well, I think everybody is missing what happened here.

-I gave the drive-by, so I gave state-run media a weak head start on this, and they still don't get it.
+I gave state-run media a week head start on this, and they still don't get it.

-All Letterman did was pull a Katie Kurick.
+All Letterman did was pull a Katie Couric.

 She made fun of Sarah Palin.

-The same week that Conan O'Brien is starting to take over for Jay Leno on the Tonight Show.
+Now, Here comes Letterman, the same week that Conan O'Brien is starting to take over for Jay Leno on the tonight show.

 So you got Conan O'Brien replacing Jay.